markhibberd/yow-patterns-in-types/README.md

 This is the base project for the workshow.

-__note__: please test you environment as soon as possible, but remember to grab the latest copy of this repository the day before the workshop with a `git pull origin master`.
+__note__: please test your environment as soon as possible, but remember to grab the latest copy of this repository the day before the workshop with a `git pull origin master`.

 ### Core